google/youtube-8m/README.md

 --train_dir=$BUCKET_NAME/yt8m_train_video_level_logistic_model
 ```

-In the gsutil command above, the "package-path" flag refers to the directory
+In the gsutil command above, the 'package-path' flag refers to the directory
-containing the "train.py" script and more generally the python package which
+containing the 'train.py' script and more generally the python package which
 should be deployed to the cloud worker.
 The module-name refers to the specific
 python script which should be executed (in this case the train module).

-The training data files are hosted in the public "youtube8m-ml" storage bucket
+The training data files are hosted in the public 'youtube8m-ml' storage bucket
-in the "us-central1" region.
+in the 'us-central1' region.
 Therefore, we've colocated our job in the same
 region in order to have the fastest access to the data.

 ### Evaluation and Inference